Palestinian unity government sworn in by Mahmoud Abbas

 Israel was swift to voice its displeasure.

-"We are deeply disappointed by the state department regarding working with the Palestinian unity government," an Israeli official said.'One people'
+"We are deeply disappointed by the state department regarding working with the Palestinian unity government," an Israeli official said.

 The new government comprises 17 politically independent ministers and must organise elections to be held within six months.